alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 2. Rules and Constraints:
 Rules in the ‘.txt’ files must be written in the following format:
-(b -> h), where 'a' and 'h' are formulas of propositional logic. "&" is used for "and", "|" is used for "or", and "~" is used for negation.
+(b -> h), where 'b' and 'h' are formulas of propositional logic. "&" is used for "and", "|" is used for "or", and "~" is used for negation.
-Atomic propositions must be Latin letters.
-Some upper-case letters, notably “N” and “S” often cause the SAT solver to crash, so it is recommended that the user stick with lower-case letters.
+Atomic propositions are be composed of one or more Latin letters.
+The sympy module reserves I, E, S, N, C, O, and Q for imaginary numbers, so they should not be used in propositions.
+For this reason it is recommended that the user stick with lower-case letters.

-		Example:	( (~p | (~q | r)) -> (q & p) )
+	Example 1:	( (~par | (~qu | r)) -> (qu & par) )

 Constraints are formulas preceded by an “!”

-		Example:	! ~c | ~f
+	Example 2:	! ~c | ~f

-The program is fairly flexible with the use of parentheses, with the following exceptions:
+The program is flexible with the use of parentheses, with the following exceptions:

 	(1) The outermost parentheses for rules must be included (2) Any parentheses required for understanding the meaning of the expression must be included

-Moreover, spacing within a line is ignored.
+Spacing within a line is ignored.
 The following rule is perfectly acceptable:

-		Example: (a   & ~b &c -> p | q |r)
+	Example 3: (a   & ~b &c -> p | q |r)

 IMPORTANT: Rules and constraints must appear on lines by themselves or the program will not be able to parse them correctly.
 Also, the first